• Home

 Strawberry Red Velvet Cake

 This Strawberry Red Velvet Cake is an eggless red velvet cake surrounded by soft strawberry buttercream frosting.
 Topped with a chocolate drip and fresh strawberries, it’s a show stopper for sure!
-Best yet, it’s gluten free, nut free, egg free and can easily be vegan!
+Best yet, this pretty pink and red cake is gluten free, nut free, eggless and can easily be vegan!

 Print Recipe Pin Recipe